Application Note 010: Use of diffusive samplers with TD–GC analysis for monitoring VOCs in ambient air

 Application Note 033: Analysis of the interior atmosphere of a passenger car by TD–GC–MS

-This Application Note describes the use of pumped sampling, thermal desorption (TD) and GC–MS for the analysis of potentially harmful volatile organic compounds in the air of two recently acquired ‘compact’ passenger cars.
+This Application Note describes the TD–GC–MS analysis of potentially harmful volatile organic compounds in the air of two new cars.
 The method allows a wide range of compounds can be screened, and permits comparison between different models, allowing information to be obtained about the source of individual components.

 Application Note 037: Workplace air monitoring using pumped sampling onto sorbent tubes and analysis by TD–GC–MS